 Terry Black’s Barbecue Menu

-Meat, sides, and sandwiches.
-That’s what you’ll find on the Terry Black’s Barbecue menu.
+Meats, sides, and sandwiches are what you’ll find on the menu at Terry Black’s Barbecue.
 While simple, there were great options to choose from.
-But, they are best known for their brisket and beef ribs
+But they are best known for their brisket and beef ribs.

 Cafeteria-Style Ordering

-I wanted to try a little bit of everything, so I ordered all the meats except for the chopped beef.
+I wanted to try some of everything, so I ordered all the meats except for the chopped beef.
 Depending on what you order, your plate might look different.

 Brisket

 Brisket can be a tough cut of meat to cook.
 It is easy to overcook, resulting in a dry piece of meat.
 I know this from personal experience.
-But, this was not the case here.
-The brisket was cooked to perfection.
+But this was not the case here.
+The brisket was perfect.

 Beef Rib

 If you plan on ordering the beef ribs, come hungry.
-These ribs weighed anywhere from 1 LB to 2.5 LBS.
-If you are looking to share, one beef rib might be enough as there was so much meat.
+These ribs weighed anywhere from 1 lb to 2.5 lbs.
+One beef rib might be enough if you want to share, as there was so much meat.

 Pork Ribs

-I found these ribs to be less salty and less smoky than the beef ribs and brisket.
-While I could taste a hint of smoke, sweetness from brown sugar in the rub came through the most.
+I found these ribs less salty and smoky than the beef ribs and brisket.
+While I could taste a hint of smoke, the sweetness from the brown sugar in the rub came through the most.

 Sausage

-When I saw the jalapeño cheese sausage on the menu, I knew I would be ordering it.
+When I saw the jalapeño cheese sausage on the menu, I knew I would order it.
 This was especially true after trying the Jalapeño Cheddar Brat the day before at nearby Banger’s Sausage House & Beer Garden.

 I couldn’t believe how smoky each slice of sausage was.
-All the flavors of the smokehouse infused into the meat.
-But, the smoke wasn’t so strong that it masked the flavors of the sausage.
+I could taste all the flavors of the smokehouse in each bite.
+But the smoke wasn’t so strong that it masked the sausage’s flavor.

 Turkey